-- All internship positions are unpaid, 2-quarter commitments unless noted otherwise.
-As part of the internship, students are required to register for SOC 404 in winter quarter and SOC 399 in spring.
+- Internship positions are unpaid and require a two-quarter commitment.
+As part of the internship, students are required to register for SOC 404 in Winter Quarter and, optionally SOC 399 in Spring.

-- Interns must be current UW students and priority will be given to Sociology majors.
+- Interns must be current UW students, and we prioritize Sociology majors.

 - When applying, students will have an initial interview with Susanna Hansson in the Sociology Advising office.
 Finalists for the positions will then interview with internship site staff before the internship can be finalized.
 All interview times will be arranged via email.

-- The complete applications of students who become finalists for an internship position, will be shared with staff at the internship location.
-By submitting an application, you are allowing us to share all your application materials.
+- Finalists’ completed applications will be shared with internship site staff.
+By submitting an application, you authorize us to share all application materials, including your academic records.